WHAT IS… Exposure Compensation?

 Bracketing The Exposure

-These are only two of the many situations where dialing in a positive or negative exposure compensation makes sense.
-In fact, many photographers will bracket their exposure when taking an important shot by taking one shot using the camera’s measured exposure, a second one at positive exposure compensation, and a third one at negative exposure compensation.
-This is called "bracketing your exposure" or simply "bracketing" and is a good technique to use whenever you need to nail a particularly difficult-to-expose scene.
+Many photographers will bracket their exposure when taking an important shot by taking one shot using the camera’s measured exposure, a second one at positive exposure compensation, and a third one at negative exposure compensation.
+This is called "bracketing your exposure" or simply "bracketing" — and is a good technique to use whenever you need to nail a particularly difficult-to-expose scene.

 Automatic Exposure Bracketing (AEB)

-Instead of manually bracketing and taking the 3 shots as above, many digital cameras now include Automatic Exposure Bracketing (AEB) where the camera will take the three shots with one press of the shutter release button: one at the camera measured exposure, a second at a negative exposure compensation (usually -1/3 EV, though some cameras allow you to specify the amount), and a third at a positive exposure compensation (usually +1/3 EV, though some cameras allow you to specify the amount).
+Instead of manually bracketing and taking the 3 shots as described above, most digital cameras provide Automatic Exposure Bracketing (AEB) where the camera will take the three shots with one press of the shutter release button: one at the camera measured exposure, a second at a negative exposure compensation and a third at a positive exposure compensation.
+(You can usually specify in your camera’s settings how much under and over exposure you want your shots to be taken at, e.g. by 1/3 EV, 2/3 EV, 1 EV or 2 EV.)
+You would then load those three shots into your image editing software and perform a HDR photomerge.

 Return to Digital PhotographyTutorials.